About Heritage Education Funds

 Fax:

-- To transfer the Canada Education Savings Grant ("CESG") to the new Beneficiary, the new Beneficiary must be less than 21 years of age and a sibling of the original Beneficiary by blood or adoption.
+- For a plan in which only the Canada Education Savings Grant ("CESG") is held, to transfer the CESG to the new beneficiary, the new beneficiary must be less than 21 years of age and be a sibling of the original beneficiary or related to the original subscriber by blood or adoption.
 Otherwise, CESG will be repaid to the government.
+If the plan holds the CESG plus any of the other government grants, the new beneficiary must be less than 21 years of age and be a sibling of the original beneficiary.

 -

-- To transfer the Canada Education Savings Grant ("CESG") to the new Beneficiary, the new Beneficiary must be less than 21 years of age and a sibling of the original Beneficiary by blood or adoption.
-Otherwise, the QESI will be repaid to the Government
+- For a plan in which only the Canada Education Savings Grant (CESG) is held, to transfer the CESG to the new beneficiary, the new beneficiary must be less than 21 years of age and a sibling of the original beneficiary or related to the original subscriber by blood or adoption.
+Otherwise, CESG will be repaid to the Government.
+If the plan holds the CESG plus any of the other government grants, the new beneficiary must be less than 21 years of age and a sibling of the original beneficiary.

-- To transfer the Alberta Centennial Education Savings ("ACES") to the new Beneficiary, the new Beneficiary must be less than 21 years of age sibling of the original Beneficiary by blood or adoption.
-Otherwise, the ACES will be repaid to the Government
+- To transfer the Alberta Centennial Education Savings (ACES) to the new beneficiary, the new beneficiary must be less than 21 years of age and a sibling of the original beneficiary by blood or adoption.
+Otherwise, the ACES will be repaid to the Government.

 Insurance